YaroSpace/lua-console.nvim/README.md

 - [Luadev](https://github.com/bfredl/nvim-luadev)
 - [SnipRun](https://github.com/michaelb/sniprun)

-Initially, when starting with Lua and Neovim, I tried all the REPLs/code runners I could find.
-However, I was not satisfied with all of them in one way or another.
 Lua-console is an attempt to combine the best features of all of them, like REPL / scratch pad / code runner / debug console, while leaving the UX and config simple.

 <br>